-(A) (B) (C) Plan Category Number of securities to be issued upon exercise of outstanding options or vesting of outstanding restricted stock grants d upon exercise of Weighted averag ng options or vesting of exercise price of Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (A)) Equity compensation plans approved by shareholders 664,876 (1) \$ 23.79 350,145 (2) Equity compensation plans not approved by shareholders Total 664,876 350,145
+(A) (B) (C) Plan Category Number of securities to be issued upon exercise of outstanding options or vesting of outstanding restricted stock grants Weighted average exercise price of outstanding options Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (A)) Equity compensation plans approved by shareholders 664,876 (1) \$ 23.79 350,145 (2) Equity compensation plans not approved by shareholders Total 664,876 350,145

-(1) Includes (i) 130,936 shares of common stock reserved for issuance pursuant to outstanding stock options under the First Western Financial, Inc. 2008 Stock Incentive Plan (the "2008 Plan") and (ii) 533,940 shares of common stock reserved for issuance pursuant to restricted stock unit awards under the 2016 Omnibus Incentive Plan, as amended ("the 2016 Plan").
+(1) Includes (i) 130,936 shares of common stock reserved for issuance pursuant to outstanding stock options under the First Western Financial, Inc. 2008 Stock Incentive Plan( the "2008 Plan") and (ii) 533,940 shares of common stock reserved for issuance pursuant to restricted stock unit awards under the 2016 Omnibus Incentive Plan, as amended ("the 2016 Plan").